exoad/gnsctf2021/README.md

 # My World
--does not involve actually loading world into Minecraft
+-does not involve actually loading world into Minecraft -possibly using an NBT viewer to inspect the .mca files to find a structure? (sign text, etc.)

 -due to the hint being "built somewhere" it should be noted that it should be found within the folder "poi" (point of interaction) as a binary